pmw-rp/datadog-k8s-devkit/README.md

 # Redpanda Datadog Integration Development Kit

-This project provides a simple approach for developing the Redpanda integration for Datadog on Kubernetes.
+> Note: This project is a development kit for the Redpanda Datadog integration, NOT the integration itself.
+>
+> This is useful for making changes to the integration, deploying for testing in local Kubernetes, and
+> building container images for beta testing in external deployments.
+>
+> NOT FOR CUSTOMER OR PRODUCTION USE!

 # Prerequisites

+## Docker

+Docker is used for multiple purposes:
+- To create multi-platform images of the integration for beta testing
+- For integration testing within the Datadog tooling (which spins up a local, one-node Redpanda cluster)

+In my testing, I use Orbstack.

 ## ddev